jiankuang/IBM/IA.md

   - Uniqueness threshold
   - Constant threshold
 * Table analysis settings
+  - Primary key threshold
+  - **Composite key maximum**: Determine the maximum number of columns that can be combined when you search for primary key candidates.
+The range can be set between 2-32.
 * Cross-table analysis settings
+  - **Common domain threshold setting**: Determines the percentage of distinct values in the frequency distribution of one column that match distinct values in the frequency distribution of another column.
+If the percentage of matching distinct values is equal to or greater than the threshold, then the two columns are inferred to have a common domain.
+The default is 98%.

 #### Enabling drill down security for a project
 Once drill down security is enabled for a project, only users with the IA drill down project role can drill down into data.